Takeaway packaging guidance

 Takeaway Packaging – what’s the most sustainable option?

 We want to help make it as easy as possible for you to navigate the many packaging options available and reduce waste.
-Including information on reusable, compostable and bioplastic packaging and advice on reducing single-use.
+We’ve created a detailed comparison of the options available including information on reusable, compostable and bioplastic packaging and advice on reducing single-use.

 Choose to reuse